MicrosoftDocs/visualstudio-docs/docs/ide/reference/references-page-project-designer-visual-basic.md

 ---
 # References Page, Project Designer (Visual Basic)

 Use the **References** page of the **Project Designer** to manage references, web references, and imported namespaces in your project.
-Projects can contain references to COM components, XML web services, .NET Framework class libraries or assemblies, or other class libraries.
+Projects can contain references to COM components, XML web services, .NET libraries or assemblies, or other class libraries.
 For more information on using references, see [Managing references in a project](../../ide/managing-references-in-a-project.md).

 To access the **References** page, choose a project node (not the **Solution** node) in **Solution Explorer**.
 Then choose **Project**, **Properties** on the menu bar.
 When the Project Designer appears, click the **References** tab.